How does a data logger work?

 The most common input types include:

-- Pressure: Measures the pressure of gases and liquids, including atmospheric and water pressure.
+- Pressure: Pressure data loggers measure the pressure of gases and liquids, including atmospheric and water pressure.

 - Temperature: These loggers can be used to measure extremely high and low temperatures as well as liquid temperatures.